 Kriangkrai explained that because he cleaned the palace he knew every room intimately and he had discovered that three of the four safes containing Faisal’s jewels were regularly left unlocked.
 Meanwhile, Faisal and Munira set off for a three-month holiday abroad.

-Kriangkrai told the BBC that one evening he made an excuse to be inside the palace, waited until other staff had left, sneaked into the king’s bedroom, and grabbed some valuable-looking items, sticking them to his body using duct tape.
+Kriangkrai told the BBC that one evening he made an excuse to be inside the palace, waited until other staff had left, sneaked into the prince’s bedroom, and grabbed as many valuable-looking items from the safes as he could, sticking them to his body using duct tape.
 He hid other gems and jewellery in vacuum cleaner bags.
 According to what he told the BBC:

 That night, Kriangkrai hid the valuables all over the palace, in places he knew they would not be discovered.
 And then, over a month, he moved them and hid them in the middle of a large cargo delivery he was sending home to Thailand.

-Kriangkrai faced another serious problem — how to ensure Thai customs officials didn’t find his stolen treasures hidden in the crate he was sending to Thailand via DHL back to Lampang.
+Kriangkrai faced another serious problem — how to ensure Thai customs officials didn’t find his stolen treasures hidden in the crate he was sending back to Lampang via DHL.